Your rights if you are ill during or after maternity leave

-Can I get back to work on part-time basis?
+Can I go back to work on a part-time basis?

 If you meet the definition of a disabled person under the Equality Act, your employer will be under a duty to make reasonable adjustments to your work and you may be able to argue that the flexible/phased return is a reasonable adjustment.

-Statutory Sick Pay (SSP) is a non means-tested benefit, which is paid through your pay packet.
+Statutory Sick Pay (SSP) is a non means-tested benefit, which is paid through your salary.
 If you are entitled to it, your employer must pay you SSP.

-(i) be an employee, or an employed worker, such as an agency worker,
+- be an employee, or an employed worker, such as an agency worker,

-(iii) not be receiving SMP or MA (see above).
+- not be receiving SMP or MA (as set out above).